-You can send automatic emails to subscribers before, on, or after a unique date that is stored in a custom field for each person in your account.
+You can send automatic emails to subscribers before, on, or after a specific date that is recorded for each person in your account.
 For example, an email could be scheduled to send when a free trial period ends, or is about to end.

 Setting up a date-based autoresponder

 To show you how this is done we'll create a sales follow-up email.
 Don't worry if your autoresponder is for something completely different, you will still be able to follow these steps as a guide.

 1. Create a custom date field to trigger the autoresponder

 If you haven't done so already, add a date field to the subscriber list you're creating an autoresponder for.
 The custom field will be used to record a date for each subscriber, and that date will trigger the autoresponder to send.

 The subscriber list for our example autoresponder is a "Customers" list with a custom date field named "New website launched."

 Whenever a customer website is completed their "New website launched" field is updated with the day's date.

 Note: Updating the date custom field for subscribers can be done manually or by importing a file: see instructions for both options here.
 You can also configure automatic updates through our API.